datautvikling/nace-predictor/demo-client/README.md

 ## Running the application

+Set the expected API path in [Main.elm](src/Main.elm).
+This should be the path where a running NACE Predictor API is responding.

 To start the application, run

 ```bash
 elm-app start
 ```

 ## Deploying the application

 Files are included to host the application in [GCP App Engine](https://cloud.google.com/appengine/docs/standard/python/getting-started/hosting-a-static-website).

+As when running the application, the API path should be set before building/deploying.

 To deploy the application, first build it with